A step by step guide to growing potatoes in buckets and other containers.

 Do I need to put broken crockery or rocks at the bottom of the container?

-Feeding potatoes grown in containers
+Feeding when you grow potatoes in containers

 You can add a bit of feed to the first couple of inches in the bottom of the container.
 About one and a half ounces in the bottom and mix it in.
 You could also add one and a half ounces of pelleted potato feed, it’s organic and the NPK on this is 6 .10 .10, so it’s really good for potatoes.
 This is going to encourage the tubers.
 When you’re looking at any potato feed you want to have nitrogen to start with, but not too much and then you need potassium in there, so get a good 10 and above for potassium.